ReinerNippes/selfhosted_on_docker/README.md

 The playbook runs on x86_64.
 It's tested on both architektures on AWS EC2 and Scaleway Server.
 Arm server are not yet tested.
 But may work.

-This is work in progress.
+> **WARNING**: This is work in progress.
 Not everything is tested.
 Before you use this in production check the installation very carefully.

 ## Preparation